 If the animal or person carrying that gene will suffer or die in the process, again, natural selection does not care.

-Natural evolution can actually at times select behavior that are harmful for the organism as long as the organism passes its genes on.
+Natural evolution can actually at times select behavior that is harmful to the organism as long as the organism passes its genes on.

 Selfish Genes Make For Selfish Human Beings